top of page

 A handy note for those new to Japan: Luggage Lockers are found everywhere, mostly in tourist attractions, train stations, and airports.
 Another one of many conveniences in Japan, these lockers offer different sizes, ranging from 300 to 800 yen per period, which may be half a day or a full day.
 There are those that accept coins and those that require payment over the counter.
 Either way, it makes traveling around town easier and lighter.

-For us, the luggage locker that we sought was at the bottom of the Tsutenkaku Tower.
+The luggage locker that we found was at the bottom of the Tsutenkaku Tower.

-Trusting that almost all, i,f not all, food places in Japan, be it mobile stalls or permanent stores, are guaranteed to be delicious, we were happy to have a quick bite of takoyaki from the takoyaki kiosk beside the luggage locker.
+Trusting that almost all, if not all, food places in Japan are guaranteed to be delicious, be it mobile stalls or permanent stores, we were nevertheless happy to get a quick bite of takoyaki from the takoyaki kiosk beside the luggage locker at Tsutenkaku Tower.

-After digesting our delectable takoyaki balls, we walked into the reception area of the Tsutenkaku Tower to sign up for the Tower Slider experience.
+After digesting those delectable takoyaki balls, we walked into the reception area of the Tsutenkaku Tower to sign up for the Tower Slider experience.

-It's a good thing that we took the time to digest our food, as the mere sight of people sliding down the 60-meter-high slide, with their backs to the slide, and hearing their screams made our stomachs spiral.
-Yet, when it was our turn, our thirst for adventure got the upper hand, and one by one, with our helmets on, we slid into the spiraling flow of inertia, screaming as well, in both release and surrender.
+It's a good thing that we had taken the time to digest our food, as the mere sight of people sliding down the 60-meter-high slide, and hearing their screams made our stomachs spiral.
+When iour turn came, our thirst for adventure got the upper hand, and one by one, with our helmets on, we slid into the spiraling flow of inertia, screaming as well, in both release and surrender.

-To fill our late afternoon and early evening itinerary, we got on a train to Dotonbori.
+To fill our late afternoon till early evening schedule, we got on a train to Dotonbori.
 A place renowned for shopping and eating, this long glittery commercial strip offers a smorgasbord of retail shops, anywhere from well-known brands to generic ones, as well as food places, ranging from fine dining to street foods, specializing in takoyaki, okonomiyaki (pancakes stuffed with cabbage and pork), mochi ice cream, and candied fruits.
-While the tax-free shops, colorful displays of anime figurines, functional souvenir items, and the famous Don Quixote mall may have enticed our fancy, we were happy to sit by the river and indulge in Wagyu served on skewers with a bottle of Asahi beer.
-At the same time, our kids rode on the Ebisu Tower Ferris Wheel.
+While the tax-free shops, colorful displays of anime figurines, functional souvenir items, and the famous Don Quixote mall may have enticed our fancy, we were simply happy to sit by the river and indulge in Wagyu served on skewers plus a bottle of ice cold Asahi beer, while our kids rode on the Ebisu Tower Ferris Wheel.

-After seeing the enticing delicacies, crafty souvenirs and wonderful shopping items in Osaka, it would be best that on my next trip, I would fly with a hand-carry into Kansai International Airport, buy an inexpensive luggage in Dotonbori, fill it up with shopping items, and fly out with paid baggage, bringing Osaka’s best items home with me.
+After seeing the enticing delicacies, crafty souvenirs and wonderful shopping items in Osaka, for our next trip, it would be best to fly with a hand-carry into Kansai International Airport, buy an inexpensive luggage in Dotonbori, fill it up with shopping items, and fly out with a paid baggage, bringing Osaka’s best items home with us.

 image0 (1).jpeg